PhD in Sociology, SUNY Albany

 BA IN Sociology, Ithaca College

-Melinda Miceli is an associate professor of sociology.
+Melinda Miceli is the Department of Social Sciences chair and an associate professor of sociology.
 She teaches Introductory Sociology, and Social Inequalities of Gender and Sexuality.

 "There are many enjoyable aspects to teaching Hillyer students," Miceli says.
 "I think the most rewarding parts for me are helping students grow as critical thinkers and to discover that education can be empowering."

 Miceli, Melinda S. (2005) Standing Out, Standing Together: The Social and Political Impact of Gay-Straight Alliances.
 New York: Routledge.

 Miceli, Melinda S. (2006) "Schools and the Social Control of Sexuality," in Sex and Society: Introducing the Sociology of Sexualities.

 Miceli, Melinda S. (2005) "Morality Politics vs. Identity Politics: Framing Processes and Competitions of Religious Right and Lesbian and Gay Social Movement Organizations."
 Sociological Forum, 20: 5, pp.589-612.

 Miceli, Melinda S. (2003) "Gay, Lesbian, and Bisexual Students: The Impact of School on Sexual Identity Development."
 In Robert Heasley and Betsy Crane (Eds.), Sexual Lives: Theories and Realities of Human Sexualities (pp. 156-166).
 New York, NY: McGraw-Hill Publications.